Pound rises on talk of mini-budget U-turn

 Government borrowing costs have also fallen, after surging to worrying levels in the days after the mini-budget.

-The Bank of England has been buying government bonds to try to stabilise their price and prevent a sell-off that could put some pension funds at risk of collapse.
+The Bank of England has been buying government bonds - known as gilts - to try to stabilise their price and prevent a sell-off that could put some pension funds at risk of collapse.

 However, that support is due to come to an end on Friday.